Cohabitation and marriage agreements serve as essential legal tools for couples who want to secure their rights and protect their interests.

 A well-drafted cohabitation or marriage agreement provides clear, legally enforceable terms that protect both parties in the event of separation or divorce.
 Cohabitation agreements are relevant for couples planning to live together, outlining matters such as property division, financial responsibilities, and potential spousal support in the event of separation.

 Marriage agreements, also more commonly known as prenuptial agreements, are legal documents designed for couples prior to getting married: however they may also be established after marriage.
-A marriage agreement allows couples to establish terms regarding property division, financial matters, potential spousal support, and matters concerning children, including child support and parenting obligations, in the event of divorce or separation
+A marriage agreement allows couples to establish terms regarding property division, financial matters, potential spousal support, in the event of divorce or separation.

 Both cohabitation and marriage agreements can help avoid costly disputes, offering clarity and legal protection for both parties.